FireCoder-N/machine-learning/K-means-clustering/README.md

 As an example, there are given n=200 data points, each with dimension m=2.
 It is also given that the first 100 points correspond to one cluster (e.g. red) and the other 100 points belong to the second cluster (e.g. blue).
 As stated before, the algorithm doesn't take into account this knowledge.
 After the execusion, K-means algorithm splits the data in two clusters, however we can't know whether the points that the algorithm classifies as cluster one correspond to actual cluster 1 and thus, we calculate both possible scenarios and keep the one that minimizes hte error.

-The result of the execution is summarized in the following picture.
+The result of the execution (file 3a.py) is summarized in the following picture.

 ![Data Clustering](https://github.com/FireCoder-N/machine-learning/blob/main//K-means-clustering/3a.png?raw=true)